 The program was set up through a state Workforce Success Grant and funded through a Workforce Competitiveness Trust Fund FY2019 appropriation.
 The $141,084 grant from the Massachusetts Executive Office of Labor and Workforce Development focuses on providing technical training for adults in a field where employers are in search of employees on Cape Cod.

 With the pandemic, the program experienced some delays and the school has scheduled one more training session beginning in February, Community School Director Carol Connolly said Tuesday.
 The plan is to place 17 students in that HVAC program, and the application process is just starting, Connolly said.
-Applications canbe obtained and more information located at email@example.com.
+Applications can be obtained and more information is located at [email protected].

 The eight-week program includes 80 hours of training to include theory, hands-on practice, an Occupational Safety and Health Administration (OSHA) 10-hour safety and health training program, and an Environmental Protection Administration certification.
 The program is taught by Don Hebert and Brian Duarte of W. Vernon Whiteley, Inc.

 “This is a great opportunity for us to get some potential employees,” Eric Whitley told The Chronicle two years ago when the program was getting underway.
 “This provides a jump start on the technical knowledge under-employed and unemployed people need to become technicians.”

 Students of the program also have the opportunity to shadow an employee at an area HVAC company and participate in a five-hour career training workshop at the MassHire Cape and Islands Career Center immediately following graduation.
 They also have interviews with area HVAC companies.

 The program has been successful in finding graduate positions.
 Connolly said they had 16 graduates from the program on Nov.
 12, and one local employer hired three graduates immediately.

 “We really look for jobs for people,” Connolly said.
 “We keep eliciting the employers.”